-By Dr Angela Donkin, Chief Social Scientist, National Foundation for Educational Research
+By Dr Angela Donkin, Chief Social Scientist at NFER

 Wednesday 3 August 2022

-This blog was first published on the ASCL website on Tuesday 2 August 2022
+This blog was first published by the Association of School and College Leaders (ASCL) on Tuesday 2 August 2022.

 I am certainly not alone in worrying about the impacts rising living costs may have on children’s welfare, particularly those who are disadvantaged.
 But how much evidence is there to justify this concern, and what can be done to address some of these real challenges?